pchaganti/gx-Micro-Cap-Experiment/Experiment Details/Prompts.md

 Time in force: DAY or GTC
 Intended execution date: YYYY-MM-DD
-Stop loss (for buys): exact number and placement logic Special instructions: if needed (e.g., open at or below limit, open only, do not exceed spread threshold) One-line rationale
+Stop loss (for buys): exact number and placement logic

 Required Sections For Your Reply
 - Restated Rules